mjuric/git-clone-completion/README.md

-# GitHub and GitLab autocompletion for `git clone` (and more)
+# GitHub, GitLab, Bitbucket autocompletion for `git clone` (and more)

-A `bash` completion script adding autocompletion of GitHub and GitLab organizations and repositories (groups and projects) to `git clone` command line.
+A `bash` completion script adding autocompletion of GitHub, GitLab, and Bitbucket organizations and repositories to `git clone` command line.
+Works with both public and private repositories and organizations.

 ![autocompletion gif](http://research.majuric.org/media/git-clone-completions-2.gif)